QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 The plugin will be (hopefully) available shortly in SonarQube update center.
 Meantime it can be [downloaded from Maven central](http://search.maven.org/remotecontent?filepath=com/qualinsight/plugins/sonarqube/qualinsight-plugins-sonarqube-wtf-internal/1.0.0/qualinsight-plugins-sonarqube-wtf-internal-1.0.0.jar)

+Once the plugin jar is located in {SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins you need to restart your SonarQube instance.

+The last installation step is to add to your profile the rule named "WTF!"
+Its key is "qualinsight-wtf:W0001".

+That's it !

 ### Adding WTF! to your code

+Next step is to add WTF! to your code.
+This section explains how to do it.

 #### Maven dependency addition